CSBiology/OBO.NET/README.md

 ### Build (QuickStart)

-If not already done, install .NET SDK.
+If not already done, install .NET SDK >= 6.

 In any shell, run `build.cmd <target>` where `<target>` may be
 - if `<target>` is empty, it just runs dotnet build after cleaning everything